 The means by which a team can contest the result achieved by a rider from a rival team, generally on the basis of technical or sporting considerations.

 Practice session in which lap times count towards determining starting grid positions.
 Riders are placed according to their fastest lap time.
-To participate in the race, riders must record one lap no more than 107% of the pole position lap time.
+To participate in the race, riders must record one lap no more than 107% of the time recorded by the fastest rider in the same session.

 The managerial body of a race, made up of one representative of the FIM, one representative of Dorna WSBK.
 It is the responsibility of Race Direction to penalise teams or riders if they infringe the rules; to penalise the race organisers if they fail to ensure proper and efficient organisation for the event; also to hear appeals against penalties imposed for infringements of the Rules.